Want the perfect workout program?

 After performing normal woodchoppers, these are easy to throw in just to add a different stimulus.

-Further, you can perform this movement from the knees or standing.
+You can perform this movement from the knees or standing.
 The "rollout" part is the same as the starting position.
 Further, one of the great things about barbell rollouts is that you can use more plates to create a greater load.
 This is because the force needed to roll back will be greater.
 This makes it extremely easy to apply progressive overload.

 How To Perform Barbell Rollouts:

 Side crunches are crunches done on your side.
-Instead of coming forward, your body will move up laterally with your elbow moving towards your head.
+Instead of coming forward, your body will move up laterally with your elbow moving toward your head.
 This is a great isolation exercise for the obliques and works contrary to side bends, making them great complementary exercises.

-How To Side Crunches:
+How To Do Side Crunches:

-Russian twists are one of the most popular oblique exercises, except it's one of the most butchered.
 Russian twists are great at training the rotational function of the obliques, assuming you're rotating the toro.
-The number one error is that when people perform Russian twists to train the obliques, they concentrate too much on touching each side with their hand rather than twisting their torso.
+The number one error occurs when people perform Russian twists to train the obliques and concentrate too much on touching each side with their hand rather than twisting their torso.
 In other words, they are focusing too much on the wrong variable.
-While you should feel either side of the ground, you do so by rotating your entire torso, not simply reaching with your hands.
-If you get that right, you then have yourself a great exercise.

 How To Perform Russian Twists: